Funny fossil fungus formations

 to closer inspection which drew the attention to some dots in front of

-the chimera, which had been the discovery of the oldest
+the chimera, which resulted in the discovery of the oldest

 rotifer ever seen.
 (See Rhynie